homebrew-ec-foss/homebrew-internethome/src/posts/systemctl start linux.md

 There can be many users accessing a single computer and its files.
 These users can be part of `groups`. `superuser` is another user in every system that has no restriction to any file.

-whenever one uses `sudo`, they are doing the commands as if they are the `superuser` and begin able to do commands as super users naturally needs a password. `sudo` is analogous to administrator in windows but much more secure and useful.
+Whenever one uses `sudo`, they are doing the commands as if they are the `superuser` and begin able to do commands as super users naturally needs a password. `sudo` is analogous to administrator in windows but much more secure and useful.

 To ones using our repl session, all commands are executed  superuser without any password.

 Now we are prime to learn permissions, get those binary thinking hats on!

-for any given folder or file we have three types of access:
+For any given folder or file we have three types of access:
 ```
 read write execute  (rwx, remember the order its important)
 ```
 for any given access types, 1 is used if allowed, 0 if not

-so if user has read and execute permissions :
+So if user has read and execute permissions :
 ```

  rwx